Serbia ready to destroy drones entering its territory from Kosovo | bne IntelliNews

-Unmarked drones were spotted on the territory of Serbia entering from the direction of Kosovo, raising tensions between Belgrade and Pristina, officials in Belgrade told local media on November 2.
-The Serbian army is ready to respond, officials said.
+Serbian Defence Minister Milos Vucevic said earlier that President Aleksandar Vucic had ordered any aircraft that are spotted to be eliminated or taken under the control of the Serbian army.

+"The Serbian army will continue, in accordance with the order, to shoot down all unmanned aerial vehicles found in the no-fly zone and in the vicinity of military facilities," the ministry said.

-This coincides with the expiry of the deadline for re-registering Serbian cars in Kosovo, an issue which has worsened the relationship between Serbia and Kosovo in the last few months.
-A day earlier, Defence Minister Milos Vucevic said that President Aleksandar Vucic had ordered the military readiness of the army to be raised in order to avoid possible tensions in northern Kosovo in relation to the latest incidents.
+The drone sightings coincide with the expiry of the deadline for re-registering Serbian cars in Kosovo, an issue which has worsened the relationship between Serbia and Kosovo in the last few months.
+A day earlier, Vucevic said that Vucic had ordered the military readiness of the army to be raised in order to avoid possible tensions in northern Kosovo in relation to the latest incidents.

-“In the past three days the Serbian army observed certain objects, unmanned aerial vehicles or drones moving along the administrative border with Kosovo with occasional entries into the territory of central Serbia,” Vucevic told broadcaster RTS.
+“In the past three days the Serbian army observed certain objects, unmanned aerial vehicles or drones moving along the administrative border with Kosovo with occasional entries into the territory of central Serbia,” Vucevic told broadcaster RTS after the sightings of drones on Serbian territory.

 Vucevic underlined that multiple drones were spotted and due to this MIG 29 aircraft, which are used for monitoring Serbian air space, were not patrolling.